 (for about 125 grams, which will yíeld about 4 liters of tea)

-- a few dried apple slices, peel on is fine (homemade or from your favorite natural food store)
+- a few dried apple slices (homemade - peel on is fine OR from your favorite natural food store, spice or tea merchant or online)

 - a few slices of fresh ginger (optional)